Akatsuki667/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 9-strcpy.c : Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 - Return value: the pointer to dest

+100-atoi.c : Write a function that convert a string to an integer.

+0-strcat.c : Write a function that concatenates two strings.